 Howard Rosing will be presenting, "Farming Chicago: Prospects for Sustainable Urban Food Systems in the U.S. Heartland" in the IES Research Seminar Series on April 25 from 4-5 p.m. in IES 123/124.

-Howard Rosing is an anthropologist and director of the Steans Center for Community-based Service Learning at DePaul University.
+Anthropologist Howard Rosing is the director of the Steans Center for Community-based Service Learning at DePaul University.
 He is a faculty member in Community Service Studies and an affiliate faculty member in Geography, Sustainable Urban Development and Community Psychology at DePaul.
 Rosing's research focuses on urban food access, economic restructuring, community food systems and food justice movements in Chicago and the Dominican Republic.
 He is co-author (with Daniel Block) of Chicago: A Food Biography (Rowman and Littlefield, 2015) and author of numerous book chapters and articles including "Growing Community Through Gardens on Chicago's Southwest Side" (In: Sowing Seeds in the City, Springer, 2016) and "Farming Chicago" (In: Metropolitan Universities Journal, Winter 2017.)
 He holds a Ph.D. in Anthropology from the State University of New York-Binghamton.

 Take Environmental Health Online!